 - Connect the wires to each other so that all the blue wires from one connection and the brown wires for another connection

 - Attach these wires to the electrical connection in your roof (Secure the light fitting to your ceiling with the screws).

-Need help finding materials to make all these projects?
-Check out our post on 12 popular online craft stores!
+Need help finding materials to make all these mason jar crafts projects?
+Check out our post on 11 popular online craft stores!
 Happy crafting!